pivotal/docs-tap/intellij-extension/getting-started.md

 - `SOURCE-IMAGE-VALUE` is your [source image](glossary.md#source-image).
 - `APP-NAME` is the name of your application.
-- `PATH-TO-WORKLOAD-YAML` is the local file system path to your `workload.yaml` file, for example, `config/workload.yaml`.
+- `PATH-TO-WORKLOAD-YAML` is the local file system path to your `workload.yaml` file.
+For example, `config/workload.yaml`.
 - `CONTEXT-NAME` is the name of your current [Kubernetes context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
 If your Tanzu Application Platform enabled Kubernetes cluster is running on your local machine,